 - All students participating on a summer program will be responsible for obtaining a visa or residence permit if required by their host country.
 The Carlson Global Institute does not process visa applications for students participating on exchange programs

-To apply for an exchange program you must first apply through the Carlson Global Institute on the Apply page.
+To apply for an exchange program you must first apply through the Carlson Global Institute.
+More application instructions can be found on our Apply page.
 You will be charged a $50 application fee for each term that you apply for a program.
-If you apply for two programs in Fall semester you will be charged $50.
-If you apply for one program in Fall semester and one in Spring semester you will be charged $100.
-The priority deadline for Summer 2017 is February 1, 2017.
-Applications for Summer 2017 will open the first week of the Fall 2016 semester.
-Applications for programs that do not fill by the priority deadline will be accepted on a rolling basis until full.
 Applications will be reviewed and students will be informed of their status within 6 weeks of the priority deadline.
-Once accepted into an exchange program, you will also complete an application to the host university.
+Once accepted into an exchange program, you will also complete an application with the host university.